deepcausality-rs/deep_causality/docs/context.md

 meaningful information to the model.

-DeepCausality solves this by adding a temporal master context that structures time as a 4-dimensional hyper-graph where each node encodes a unit of time (A tempo) which itself contains a link to a sub-node that encodes spatial information ( A spaced), which then links to the actual chunk of data through a data object (A data).
-That way, multiple drones can stream multiple data to update a 4D context graph that informs the model and allows for real-time monitoring of complex but critical tempo-spatial patterns, for example, when controlling high-temperature plasma fusion.
+DeepCausality solves this by adding a temporal master context that structures time as a 4-dimensional hyper-graph where each node encodes a unit of time (A tempoid) which itself contains a link to a sub-node that encodes spatial information (A spaceoid), which then links to the actual chunk of data through a data object (A dataoid).
+That way, multiple drones can stream multiple data to update a 4D context graph that informs the model and allows for real-time monitoring of complex tempo-spatial patterns.

 ## Adjustable Temporal and Spatial Context